jasqs/FREDtools/doc/source/Documentation/ReadWrite.rst

 Map3D images (\*.m3d)
 ------------------------------------------------

-.. caution:: The Map3D file format is obsolete and it is not recomended to be used to store the image data.
+.. caution:: The Map3D file format is obsolete and it is not recommended to be used to store the image data.
 Use MetaImage file format instead.

 .. autofunction:: fredtools.readMap3D